selevit/word_of_wisdom/README.md

 RUST_LOG=debug docker-compose run client
 ```

-The server uses the [Hashcash](https://en.wikipedia.org/wiki/Hashcash) proof of work algorithm with default complexity equal to 4.
+The server uses the [Hashcash](https://en.wikipedia.org/wiki/Hashcash) proof of work algorithm with default complexity equals to 4.
 Also, when running a server, you can set a custom puzzle complexity.

 ```bash
 PUZZLE_COMPLEXITY=6 docker-compose up -d